AJ Designer

 How It Works

 The grid (box) method breaks each number into place-value parts, multiplies every combination in a grid, then adds all partial products.
-It helps students visualize why multiplication works and is widely used in common core curricula.
+Instead of carrying digits immediately, the method keeps each partial product visible in its own box.
+That makes it easier to see why multi-digit multiplication works and how the distributive property turns one large multiplication problem into several smaller ones.

 Example Problem